Matrix Completion with Hypergraphs:Sharp Thresholds and Efficient Algorithms: Problem Statement

-Consider a rating matrix consisting of $n$ users and $m$ items.
-We assume users' ratings to items are either $+1$ or $-1$, which reflect ``like'' and ``dislike'' respectively, and the users are partitioned into $K$ disjoint clusters (where $K \geq 2$).
-As observed in social science literature, people in real life are often clustered~\cite{borgatti2009network}, and people in the same cluster tend to have similar preferences (called \emph{homophily}~\cite{mcpherson2001birds}).
-To reflect this, we introduce the concept of \emph{nominal rating vector} inspired by ref.~\cite{zhang2022mc2g}, which means the most likely ratings in the same cluster over all $m$ items.
-Besides, we also introduce the \emph{personalized factor} $\theta$ to reflect the diversity within the same cluster.
+\paragraph{Model.} Consider a rating matrix consisting of $n$ users and $m$ items.
+We assume users' ratings to items are either $+1$ or $-1$, which reflect ``like'' and ``dislike'' respectively.
+As observed in social science literature, people in real life are often clustered~\citep{borgatti2009network}, and people in the same cluster tend to have similar preferences (called \emph{homophily}~\citep{mcpherson2001birds}).
+To reflect these observations and to make the model as concise as possible, we assume the $n$ users are partitioned into $K$ disjoint clusters (where $K \ge 2$), and users in the same cluster have the same ratings to items.
 To be concrete: \begin{itemize}[wide, labelwidth=!, labelindent=0pt] \item The $K$ clusters are denoted by $\{\mathcal{C}_1, \mathcal{C}_2, \ldots, \mathcal{C}_K\}$, where $\mathcal{C}_k \subset [n]$.
 These clusters are disjoint, i.e., for any $k_1,k_2 \in [K]$ such that $k_1 \ne k_2$, we have $\mathcal{C}_{k_1} \cap \mathcal{C}_{k_2}=\emptyset$.
 Moreover, $\cup_{k \in [K]} \mathcal{C}_k = [n]$.